Skip to main content

 • “A fun simple game that I've found rather addicting.
 I love the world and lore, the soundtrack is really cool and suits the game, and gameplay itself is additionally quite fun, at least for me.”

 • “Overall, I really like the gameplay.
-It offers an interesting twist on cargo missions, and asteroid mining is always fun, especially if it's a mini-game like in Galaxy on Fire 2.
-I haven't finished any campaign really except for one mission for the trade network for the empire, but it was a lot of just blasting pirates, and it was fun.”
+There's an interesting twist on cargo missions, and asteroid mining is always fun, especially if it's a mini-game like in Galaxy on Fire 2.
+I haven't finished any campaign really except for one mission for the trade network for the empire, but it was a lot of just blasting pirates, and it was fun.
+Being stuck at home, this was a great way to spend time.”

 • “Lucky if you can string together 2-3 minutes of gameplay before it crashes at any time.”